metabrainz/picard-docs/source/faq/faq_file_formats.rst

    .. note::

-      WAV files cannot be tagged due to the lack of a standard for doing so, however, they can be fingerprinted and renamed.
+      WAVE files lack a standard for proper tagging.
+Picard uses ID3v2 tags to tag WAVE files, but this is not supported by all software.
+For compatibility with software which does not support ID3v2 tags in WAVE files additional RIFF INFO tags can be written to the files.
+RIFF INFO has only limited support for tags and character encodings.

 **What formats will Picard support?**